dan1el789/OperatingSystem/memory/static-and-dynamic-partition/README.md

 just store in a row if a partition is allocated.

 ## What are dynamic partitions?
+Memory Management with Linked Lists
+Another way of keeping track of memory is to maintain a linked list of allocated and free memory segments, where a segment either contains a process or is an empty hole between two processes.
+The memory of Fig. 3-6(a) is represented in Fig. 3-6(c) as a linked list of segments.
+Each entry in the list specifies a hole (H) or process (P), the address at which it starts, the length, and a pointer to the next entry.
+In this example, the segment list is kept sorted by address.
+Sorting this way has the advantage that when a process terminates or is swapped out, updating the list is straightforward.
+A terminating process normally has two neighbors (except when it is at the very top or bottom of memory).
+These may be either processes or holes, leading to the four combinations of Fig. 3-7.
+In Fig. 3-7(a) updating the list requires replacing a P by an H. In Fig. 3-7(b) and Fig. 3-7(c), two entries are coalesced into one, and the list becomes one entry shorter.
+In Fig. 3-7(d), three entries are merged and two items are removed from the list

 ## How do we manage free memory in dynamic partitions?